nickk124/robust-outlier-rejection/docs/source/tutorials/functional.rst

 probability distributions/density functions.
-To implement this, you'll need a function :math:`\vec{p}(\vec{\theta})` that takes in a vector of model parameters :math:`\vec{\theta}`, and returns a vector of each parameter's prior probability density (pdf).
+To implement this, you'll need a function :math:`\vec{p}(\vec{\theta})` that takes in a vector of model parameters :math:`\vec{\theta}`, and returns a vector of each parameter's prior probability density function evaluated given the corresponding parameter's value.

 As an example, let's consider that for our linear model, we'd like to 1) place an (unusual) prior on b: